IvanoskiHarmonia/Copy-By-Click/README.md

 ### no Git Bash

-I would say the best way to get this app for people that do not have git bush would be:
+I would say the best way to get this app for people that do not have git bash would be:

 - Search bar on your computer and type ```Notepad```, and open one,